 The Benefits of Mother's Own Milk

-Nature designed human milk especially for human babies, and it is the ideal food for your baby.
-Your breast milk contains just the right balance of nutrients, and it contains them in the form that is most easily used by the human baby's immature body systems.
-Because it was developed for your baby, your milk also is gentlest on your baby's systems.
-Breast milk even changes along with your baby as he or she grows.
+Nature designed human milk especially for human babies.
+It is the ideal food for your baby.
+Your milk contains just the right balance of nutrients.
+It contains them in the form that is most easily used by the human baby's immature body systems.
+Because it was developed for your baby, your milk also is gentlest on your baby's.
+Your milk even changes along with your baby as he or she grows.

-Breast milk is rich in the nutrients that promote brain growth and nervous system development.
-There are anti-infective properties in breast milk that also prevent infection.
-Of course, it is also the perfect first food to help your human baby achieve every aspect of ideal growth and development.
+Mother's milk is rich in the nutrients that promote brain growth and nervous system development.
+It contains immune cells and other substances that prevent infection.
+Of course, human milk is also the perfect first food to help your human baby achieve every aspect of ideal growth and development.

 How is a preterm mother's milk different?